-A person or entity who fails to comply with these requirements will be subject to civil penalties.
+Persons or entities who fail to comply with these requirements are subject to civil penalties.

-Section $\underline{317}$ of the Electoral Act provides for the retention of records.
+Section 317 of the Electoral Act provides for the retention of records.

-Compliance Reviews
+Compliance reviews

 The AEC conducts compliance reviews of annual returns lodged by third parties to verify the accuracy and completeness of disclosures.